 You can add notes to any date in this trend chart to keep track of any significant dates that could have an effect on a domain’s search trend.
 You’ll probably also notice small Google icons on this chart.

 These indicate times when SEMrush saw Google make any significant change or update to its algorithm that could affect rankings.
 In addition to Google notes, you can also see note updates from SEMrush, My Notes, and Sensor.

 The following section is all about organic mobile search.
 The domain’s top mobile keywords, distribution of positions, and mobile competitors can be analyzed quickly here.

-These are the top keywords that the website gets mobile search traffic from.
-They’re ranked by their percentage of desktop traffic, since SEMrush currently does not gather mobile traffic percentage data.
+- Top organic keywords - These are the top keywords that the website gets mobile search traffic from ranked by their percentage of traffic.
+The traffic represents the mobile keywords the site ranks for and the percentages are based on the desktop volumes of the keywords.
 Click “View full report” to see the domain’s complete list of mobile organic keywords.

 The next section covers the keywords and competitors the domain has in paid mobile search results.

-This is where you’ll see the top five paid keywords bringing traffic to a website from mobile search PPC ads.
-Again, since SEMrush currently does not gather data mobile traffic percentages per keywords, these keywords are listed in order of how much desktop traffic they bring.
-Click on “View full report” to see the complete list of mobile paid keywords the domain has placements for, or click on a keyword to see a keyword’s Keyword Overview report.
+- Top paid keywords - This is where you’ll see the top five paid keywords bringing traffic to a website from mobile search PPC ads.
+Again, since SEMrush currently does not gather data mobile traffic percentages per keywords, the traffic percentage estimation is calculated based on desktop volume and average click-through rate.

 - Position distribution (1,2,3,4,5) - This graph illustrates the distribution of how well a domain’s mobile ads rank in the results.
 The more positions a domain has in the top 3, the more optimized their mobile PPC efforts are.